How to Choose the Best Car Detailing Tools and Products for Your Vehicle

 What Advanced Car Detailing Tools Do Professionals Use?

-• Rotary polishers (for serious correction work)
+• Rotary polishers (for advanced correction when DA polishers aren’t enough)

 How to Store and Maintain Your Car Detailing Tools?

-2. Store brushes bristle-up (maintains shape)
+2. Store brushes bristle-up to maintain shape